BFGoodrich KO2 vs Falken Wildpeak AT3W

 Another feature of these Falken tires is the shoulder block design.
 They still have larger shoulder blocks on the outer edge of the tire and also have them staggered on the inner tread blocks along the center of the tire to help cut down on that road-noise.
 These blocks also have plenty of siping that goes through all the tread blocks, similar to the BFG KO2.

-Since we compared the C load range and the 285/70R17 tire size for light trucks, the pricing for the Wildpeak AT3W at this size comes in at just over $1,200 for a set, compared to the BFG KO2, coming in at just over $1,100 for a set.
+Since we compared the C-load range and the 285/70R17 tire size for light trucks, the pricing for the Wildpeak AT3W at this size comes in at just over $1,200 for a set, compared to the BFG KO2, coming in at just over $1,100 for a set.
+So even with fluctuating sizes, the prices are pretty comparable to each other.

 - Speed Index: Both tires have an R, S, Q, T speed index